-AFIRS is a device installed on aircraft that captures and monitors hundreds of essential functions from the aircraft including data recorded by the black box.
+AFIRS is a device installed on aircraft that monitors hundreds of essential functions from the aircraft and the black box.
 AFIRS sends this information through the Iridium satellite network to FLYHT's UpTime server, which routes the data to customer-specified end points and provides an interface for real-time aircraft interaction.
 In addition to its data monitoring functions, AFIRS provides voice and text messaging capabilities that give pilots the ability to communicate with ground support.
 Value-added applications such as those described below are unique to FLYHT.
 FLYHT's global satellite coverage is enabled by the Iridium satellite network, providing service to our customers when they need it anywhere on the planet.

-FLYHT received regulatory certification for installation in a large number of widely used commercial aircraft brands and models (see systems approvals section).
+FLYHT first marketed its technology with the AFIRS 220 in 2004.
+The unit received regulatory certification for installation in a large number of widely used commercial aircraft brands and models (see systems approvals section).
+The AFIRS 228, released in 2009, incorporates improvements over the AFIRS 220 in processing capacity, data transmission characteristics and programmability.
 The AFIRS 228's features cater to the evolving needs of airlines by providing a customized and flexible product.
 In early 2016, FLYHT announced the Canadian Technical Standard Order (CAN-TSO) Design Approval, CAN-TSO-C159b for the AFIRS 228S.
-The certification, granted by Transport Canada, represents an additional level of airworthiness standards met by AFIRS to provide safety services voice and data.
+The certification, granted by Transport Canada, represents an additional level of airworthiness standards met by AFIRS to provide safety services messages and data.